lixenwraith/config/README.md

 - **filePath**: Path where the TOML configuration file will be written.
 - **Returns**: Error if marshaling or file operations fail, nil on success.

-## Implementation Details

-### Key Design Choices

-- **Thread Safety**: All operations are protected by a `sync.RWMutex` to support concurrent access.
-- **Unified Storage Model**: Uses a `configItem` struct to store both default values and current values for each path.
-- **Path-Based Access**: Using path strings directly as configuration keys provides a simple, intuitive API while maintaining the path as the persistent identifier in the config file.
-- **Hierarchical Management**: Automatically handles conversion between flat storage and nested TOML structure.
-- **Path Validation**: Configuration paths are validated to ensure they contain only valid TOML key segments.
-- **Atomic Saving**: Configuration is written to a temporary file first, then atomically renamed.
-- **CLI Argument Types**: Command-line values are automatically parsed into bool, int64, float64, or string.
-- **Struct Unmarshaling**: The `UnmarshalSubtree` method uses `mapstructure` to decode configuration subtrees into Go structs.

-### Naming Conventions

-- **Paths**: Configuration paths provided to `Register` (e.g., `"server.port"`) are dot-separated strings.
-- **Segments**: Each part of the path between dots (a "segment") must adhere to TOML key naming rules:
-  - Must start with a letter (a-z, A-Z) or an underscore (`_`).
-  - Subsequent characters can be letters, numbers (0-9), underscores (`_`), or hyphens (`-`).
-  - Segments *cannot* contain dots (`.`).

-### Type Handling Note

-- Values loaded from TOML files or parsed from CLI arguments often result in specific types (e.g., `int64` for integers, `float64` for floats) due to the underlying `tinytoml` and `strconv` packages.
-- This might differ from the type of a default value provided during `Register` (e.g., default `int(8080)` vs. loaded `int64(8080)`).
-- When retrieving values using `Get`, be mindful of this potential difference and use appropriate type assertions or checks.
-Consider using `int64` or `float64` for default values where applicable to maintain consistency.
-- Alternatively, use the type-specific accessors (`Int64`, `Bool`, `Float64`, `String`) which attempt to convert values to the desired type and provide detailed error messages if conversion fails.

-### Merge Behavior Note

-- The internal merging logic (used during `Load`) performs a deep merge for nested maps.
-- However, non-map types like slices are assigned by reference during the merge.
-If the source map containing the slice is modified after merging, the change might be reflected in the config data.
-This is generally not an issue with the standard Load workflow but should be noted if using merge logic independently.

-### Limitations

-- Supports only basic Go types and structures compatible with the tinytoml package.
-- CLI arguments must use `--key value` or `--booleanflag` format.
-- Path segments must start with letter/underscore, followed by letters/numbers/dashes/underscores.

-## Examples

-Complete example programs demonstrating the config package are available in the `cmd` directory.

 ## License